 Example games: Butterfly Soup, Katawa Shoujo, Ladykiller in a Bind, Long Live The Queen, Analogue: A Hate Story, Doki Doki Literature Club!

 When setting out to create my own visual novel, my first stop was with Ren’Py, as I had used it years ago to enter an online contest (and won!).
 Despite having zero knowledge of Python or any prior programming experience, I was able to edit the sample game it came packaged with in a satisfactory manner, simply writing code based on the examples in the short visual novel that serves as a demo of what Ren’Py is capable of.
-More difficult things like parallax transitions, customized menus, and transitions took some studying, but I was able to figure them out relatively easily.
+More difficult things like parallax transitions, customized menus, and transitions took some studying, but I was able to figure them out.
 Your mileage will vary in this department, naturally.

-As long as you can edit photos, provide custom artwork, and follow simple instructions, Ren’Py opens up dramatically beyond the simple conversational paths most visual novels are content with.
+As long as you can edit photos, provide custom artwork, and follow simple instructions, Ren’Py opens up dramatically beyond the simple conversation paths most visual novels are content with.
 You can implement stat-tracking systems, item management mechanics, and various other cool tweaks that make your game feel more rich and full-featured than you may have previously thought.
 It’s worth reaching outside of Ren’Py’s apparent feature set, as there’s a wild world of additional tutorials out there that can help you get the most out of it.

 What users say:

 Joel Peterson, Destructoid: "For what little code you actually need to learn to put together a basic game, Ren’Py makes sense.
-It is well supported by a massive community in the Lemma Soft forums, and relatively bug free.
+It is well supported by a massive community in the Lemma Soft forums (opens in new tab), and relatively bug free.
 It is extremely flexible.
 For new game creators it might initially seem more intimidating, but it is worth the time.
 Ultimately my work, while not initially faster, is going far smoother due to the less restricting nature of the engine."

 Example games: True Lover’s Knot, One Last Chance, The Ties That Bind, Dear & Mine, Panzermadels: Tank Dating Simulator